 Divine and tangy, This Cranberry Chicken Salad is filled with seasoned chicken breast, and a delightful mix of celery, cranberries and nuts.
 The easy, creamy dressing blends together with all the ingredients in one bowl and under 5 minutes!

-We love great lunch and potluck recipes around here like our Supreme Chicken Nachos, Punch Bowl Cake, and Ham Sliders.
+We love great lunch and potluck recipes around here like our Supreme Chicken Nachos, Cheesecake Rice Krispies Bars, and Ham Sliders.
 However, I have to admit that I used to not be a big fan of the classic southern chicken salad.
 That is, until I once tried a tangy, flavorful recipe that a friend brought to a girl’s get away luncheon.
 It was divine and just that little change lit up my taste buds like “This is the PERFECT chicken salad I didn’t know I needed.”

 Of course, we added cranberries and nuts to it for a bit of sweetness.
 The ranch dressing and red onions are probably the secret to making it taste perfect.

 Chicken Salad is the perfect thing to serve for lunch, on a lightly toasted croissant roll or as a salad.
 Made with grilled chicken, crisp celery, tart dried cranberries, red onions and crunchy nuts, this recipe really is a great dish to bring to a picnic or make ahead for grab and go lunches.
 I’ve been making this recipe for years now, and it’s one of my favorite things to have for lunch on a summer afternoon.

 Here is an overview of what you will need: